-- We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated January 8, 2016, including our responsibility for the preparation and fair presentation of the financial statements in accordance with U.S. GAAP and for preparation of the supplementary information in accordance with the applicable criteria. - 2.
-The financial statements referred to above are fairly presented in conformity with U.S. GAAP and include all properly classified funds and other financial information of the primary government required by generally accepted accounting principles to be included in the financial reporting entity. - 3.
-In regards to accounting estimates: - The measurement processes used by management in determining accounting estimates is appropriate and consistent. - The assumptions appropriately reflect management's intent and ability to carry out specific courses of action. - The disclosures related to accounting estimates are complete and appropriate.
+- We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated January 11, 2017, including our responsibility for the preparation and fair presentation of the financial statements in accordance with U.S. GAAP and for preparation of the supplementary information in accordance with the applicable criteria. - 2.
+The financial statements referred to above are fairly presented in conformity with U.S. GAAP and include all financial information of the primary government required by generally accepted accounting principles to be included in the financial reporting entity - 3.
+We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 4 We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - 5.
+Significant assumptions we used in making accounting estimates are reasonable.

-- No subsequent event has occurred that would require adjustment to the accounting estimates or disclosures included in the financial statements. - 4.
-We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 5.
-We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - 6.
-Significant assumptions we used in making accounting estimates, including those measured at fair value, are reasonable. - 7.
+- 6. In regards to accounting estimates: - The measurement processes used by management in determining accounting estimates is appropriate and consistent. - The assumptions appropriately reflect management's intent and ability to carry out specific courses of action. - The disclosures related to accounting estimates are complete and appropriate. - No subsequent event has occurred that would require adjustment to the accounting estimates or disclosures included in the financial statements. - 7.
 Related party relationships and transactions, including revenues, expenditures/expenses, loans, transfers, leasing arrangements, and guarantees, and amounts receivable from or payable to related parties have been appropriately accounted for and disclosed in accordance with U.S. GAAP. - 8.
 Adjustments or disclosures have been made for all events, including instances of noncompliance, subsequent to the date of the financial statements that would require adjustment to or disclosure in the financial statements. - 9.
 We are in agreement with the adjusting journal entries you have proposed, and they have been posted to the Commission's accounts. - 10.
 The effects of all known actual or possible litigation, claims, and assessments have been accounted for and disclosed in accordance with U.S. GAAP. - 11.
 Guarantees, whether written or oral, under which the Commission is contingently liable, if any, have been properly recorded or disclosed.